-By Dr. Harold A. Black blackh@knoxfocus.com haroldblackphd.com were compared to whites, then the statistics would often indicate that whites were being discriminated against.
+By Dr. Harold A. Black blackh@knoxfocus.com haroldblackphd.com statistics would often indicate that whites were being discriminated against.
 Thus, Asians are to be excluded from "people of color" because they have somehow triumphed over oppression.
 Minorities are also different politically.
 While blacks remain mostly loyal Democrats, Asians are revitalizing the Republican Party in California.
 Lumping all Hispanics together is simply dumb.
 Hispanics are not a homogeneous group.
-Cuban-Americans are solcrats.
+Cuban-Americans are sol-Ricans are typically Demo- in order to make one group crats.
 Hispanic residents in border towns have reacted to the illegal immigrant invasion by voting for Republicans.
 Arizona, Texas and Florida all have solid numbers of Republican Hispanics while Democrats remain entrenched in California, New Mexico, New York and Illinois.
 Yet even in those states and nationwide, Republicans are showing strong gains in Hispanic communities.
 There is even some movement among blacks as economic conditions, crime and education are replacing social issues for black voters.
 The recent brouhaha in Los Angeles vividly calls into question the supposed unity of "people of color".
 The city is mostly Hispanic and solidly Democratic.
-There is an ugly rift not only between the whites and the the Hispanics and blacks.
-Asians from their The racial spoils are being fought over.
+There is an ugly rift not only between the whites and the lending excluded Hispanics but also between the Hispanics and blacks.
+The racial spoils are being fought over.
 Since the Hispanics are in the majority among the city's politicians, they have made themselves the favorite minority to the exclusion of blacks.
 It used to be the case that the advocates of "people of color" envisioned a united front against "white supremacy."
 Instead, one minority group is not pitted against another in a racial spoils battle.
 This should come as no surprise.
 Since the death of Martin Luther King, Jr., there have been few leaders in the minority communities that have preached about a harmonious coexistence between races working together to make all better off.
-Rather instead of trying to make the economic pie larger, the groups are acting as if are being denied admis- idly Republican while Puerto it is a zero-sum game where Ricans are typically Demo- in order to make one group better off you must make the others worse off.
+Rather instead of trying to make the economic pie larger, the groups are acting as if better off you must make the others worse off.
 The Biden Administration is a major culprit in the schism between the races with its obsession over diversity, equity and inclusion.
 Asians and Hispanics know that the Biden initiatives are aimed at blacks and at the very vocal LBGTQ advocates.
 Asians know that they are being excluded because they do not fit the poor and downtrodden mold.
 That Hispanics are being pandered to less than blacks is curious since they are the largest minority.
 No wonder they are demanding more of the spoils pie.
 The result is that "people of color" has been exposed as a leftwing pipe dream.
 It has never existed as a unified entity and now more than ever the term should be relegated to the scrap heap.